yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous Delivery.md

 6. Wait for the GitHub Actions for your lab files repository to complete before executing the next step.

-7. Redeploy the web application by running the `deploy-webapp.ps1` Powershell script from the `infrastructure` folder.
+7. Redeploy the web application by running the `deploy-webapp.ps1` PowerShell script from the `infrastructure` folder.

 8. Visit the deployed website and check Application Insights in the Azure Portal to see instrumentation data.

 ### Task 2: Continuous Deployment with GitHub Actions

-1. Open the `deploy-sp.ps1` Powershell script in the `infrastructure` folder of your lab files GitHub repository and add the same custom lowercase three letter abbreviation we used in a previous exercise for `$studentprefix` variable on the first line.
+1. Open the `deploy-sp.ps1` PowerShell script in the `infrastructure` folder of your lab files GitHub repository and add the same custom lowercase three letter abbreviation we used in a previous exercise for `$studentprefix` variable on the first line.
 Note the call to create a Service Principal.

     ```pwsh
     $studentprefix ="hbs"